 Use technology to your advantage by creating ways of celebrating events from birthdays to company milestones.
 That could mean planning and hosting team parties by video, sending tokens of appreciation for a project’s success, or even creating funny gifs and cards that lighten the mood and make people laugh.

 Inspire connection within your team, help them to feel included and appreciated, and watch as commitment, pride, and productivity soar.
-Tools we like: Recognize, Applauz Recognition, Kudos, BoxFox
+Tools we like: Recognize, Applauz, Kudos, BoxFox

 Everyone wants to feel that they’re a part of something bigger.
 You know your team is independent, capable, trustworthy, and important, but they thrive when they hear it.